 But.
 P. was a freelance hustler, and so was I. He helped me take my hustle to another level.

-An other thing P. and I had in common: we were both divorce kids who’d had to fend for ourselves through our parents’ hard times, in families where step- or half-siblings had infinitely more money.
+Another thing P. and I had in common: we were both divorce kids who’d had to fend for ourselves through our parents’ hard times, in families where step- or half-siblings had infinitely more money.
 (His much younger half-brother would go on to become wildly famous.)
 We’d both put ourselves through college, juggling various jobs while going to school.
-It prepared us each for a lifetime of job-juggling.
+It prepared us each for a lifetime of multiple-job-juggling.

-At my prior boyfriend’s band’s gigs I’d met editors from Billboard, Creem, and Rolling Stone who were now giving me assignments.
-I’d conduct phone interviews during my lunch hour, then write the articles in the evenings at home, when I returned from work at HFN.
+At my prior boyfriend’s band’s gigs, I’d met editors from Billboard, Creem, and Rolling Stone who were now giving me assignments.
+I’d conduct phone interviews during my lunch hour, then write the articles in the evenings at home, after I returned from work at Home Furnishings Network.
 I’d file them with the magazines via 14.4kbps dial-up modem, typing “ATDT” and other codes.